 Often parents find that it’s harder to bridge the distance between themselves and their children as they grow into teenagers and young adults.
-Part of this is due to a phenomenon which is largely beyond our control, but important for to keep in mind: in today’s culture, our kids are finding themselves more and more among their peers.
+Part of this is due to a phenomenon that is largely beyond our control but important to keep in mind: in today’s culture, our kids are finding themselves more and more among their peers.
 It starts to happen from an early age and only intensifies as they get older.
-In the book Hold On to Your Kids: Why Parents Need to Matter More Than Peers, authors Gordon Neufeld and Gabor Maté suggest that this phenomenon is a relatively new one, and that it makes staying connected to our tween or teen children that much more challenging.
-In fact, it renders any connection between children and adults—even trusted, nurturing and mentoring adults such as teachers and coaches, more difficult.
+In the book Hold On to Your Kids: Why Parents Need to Matter More Than Peers, authors Gordon Neufeld and Gabor Maté suggest that this phenomenon is a relatively new one and that it makes staying connected to our tween or teen children that much more challenging.
+In fact, it renders any connection between children and adults—even trusted, nurturing, and mentoring adults such as teachers and coaches, more difficult.
 They write:

 One answer is something to which we keep coming back around: routines.
-Establishing times in which to be together with our kids that is protected, even sacred, can never happen too early.
-When they are young it comes easily, in things like bathtimes, bedtimes, reading and play.
+Establishing times in which to be together with our kids that are protected, even sacred, can never happen too early.
+When they are young it comes easily, in things like bathtimes, bedtimes, reading, and play.
 But it is just as important to keep these times sacred and continue them as our kids get older.

 - Family meetings are another valuable way to set aside time that strengthens family bonds.
 This can be accomplished in any number of ways, and can work according to each family’s needs; daily, weekly, monthly, quarterly, even yearly.
 They can be as structured or as informal as you like, and incorporate Powerpoint, a whiteboard, a piece of notebook paper, or…not.
 The Nurturing Parenting program has some good resources on how to start and manage family meetings.